Precession Relaxation of Viscoelastic Oblate Rotators: Outline of the method

 Whether we have to employ the expression (\ref{47}) or (\ref{eqdamp}), our main challenge is to compute the dissipation rate $\,\langle P\rangle\,$.
 Fundamentally, the dissipated power is given by \footnote{~In the presence of YORP, there emerges a traction force $\,{\bf{t}}\,$ acting on a part of the surface.
 In this situation, the second term in the formula ({\ref{51}}) should be kept. }

-where $\textbf{b}$ is the body force per unit mass, $\textbf{t} $ is the traction force, $\textbf{u}$ is the displacement field, $\rho$ is the density (assumed constant), $V$ is volume and $S$ is surface.
+$\textbf{b}$ being the body force per unit mass, $\textbf{t}$ denoting the traction force, $\rho$ being the density (assumed constant), $\textbf{u}$ standing for the displacement, and overdot signifying time derivative.
+The coordinates $\textbf{x}$ are those of Euler, so $dV \equiv d^3 \textbf{x}$ is a Eulerian (deformed) element of volume, while $\,dS\,$ is an element of the deformed surface.
 As no traction is applied on the surface, the traction-related part vanishes.

-The definition of strain, $~e_{ij}\,=\,\frac{\textstyle 1}{\textstyle 2}\,\left(\frac{\textstyle\partial u_i}{\textstyle\partial x_j}\,+\,\frac{\textstyle\partial u_j}{\textstyle\partial x_i}\right)~$, and the relation $\rho\,\bf{b} = -\,\nabla \mathbf{\sigma}$ linking the exterior force to the stress will help us to write the volume integral as
+The definition of strain, $~e_{ \rm ij}\,=\,\frac{\textstyle 1}{\textstyle 2}\,\left(\frac{\textstyle\partial u_i}{\textstyle\partial x_j}\,+\,\frac{\textstyle\partial u_j}{\textstyle\partial x_i}\right)~$, and the relation $\rho\,\bf{b} = -\,\nabla \mathbf{\sigma}$ linking the exterior force to the stress will help us to write the volume integral as